Program Coordinator: Richard Hutton, LRC 206, Ext. 2452

 Length: Four semesters (two years)

 Purpose: With the rapid development of business and industry in Virginia, there is a great demand for qualified management personnel to assist in this economic growth.
-The Associate of Applied Science Degree curriculum in Management is designed primarily for persons who seek full-time employment in business and industrial management immediately upon completion of the community college curriculum.
+The Associate of Applied Science Degree curriculum in Management is designed primarily for persons who seek full-time employment in various managerial positions immediately upon completion of the community college curriculum.
 Persons who are seeking their first employment in a managerial position as well as those presently in management who are seeking a promotion may benefit from this curriculum.

 Manager of Small Business

 Admission Requirements: In addition to the admission requirements established for the college, entry into the Associate of Applied Science Degree program in Management requires proficiency in high school English and mathematics.
 Students who are not proficient in English and mathematics will be required to correct their deficiencies in developmental courses.
 Proficiency in keyboarding is highly recommended.
 Students may enroll in AST 114 to upgrade keyboarding skills.

 Program Requirements: The first two semesters (first year) of the Associate of Applied Science Degree curriculum in Management are similar to the AAS degree in Business Technology with a major in Accounting.
 In the second year each student will pursue his or her specialty in management.
 The curriculum will include technical courses in business and industrial management, courses in related areas, general education and electives.
 Instruction will include both the theoretical concepts and practical applications needed for future success in a management career.
 Upon successful completion of the curriculum, the student will be awarded the Associate of Applied Science Degree in Business Technology with a major in Management.

 Notes on Transfer: Associate of Applied Science Degree programs are designed primarily to provide occupational competence for employment entry.
 Upon the student’s request, courses may be modified to provide possible transfer acceptability by four-year colleges and universities.
 Transfer options are listed in the footnotes.